Human Pose Transfer with Augmented Disentangled Feature Consistency: Introduction

 Towards alleviating the mentioned limitations, it is important to disentangle the pose and appearance information, and exploit the disentangled pose and appearance feature consistencies between the synthesized and real images, i.e., the synthesized target image should have a similar high-level appearance feature to the real target person as well as a similar high-level pose feature to the real source person.
-The disentangled pose and appearance feature consistencies can constrain the training in feature-level and lead to a more consistent and realistic synthesized result.
+The disentangled pose and appearance feature consistencies can constrain the training \dif{at the feature level} and lead to a more consistent and realistic synthesized result. \dif{ In CDMS~\cite{Zhou2022consistency}, a multi-mutual consistency learning strategy is proposed for the human pose segmentation task, showing the importance of feature consistency for distinguishing the human pose. }